Conejos County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

 • BAC Over 0.08: If your blood alcohol content (BAC) was 0.08 or higher, your license will be suspended.
-The suspension period for a first offense is typically ****.
+The length of the suspension varies depending on prior offenses.

-• Temporary Permit: The officer likely issued you a temporary permit, which allows you to drive until the hearing date or the date the suspension begins if you don't request a hearing or if the suspension is upheld at the hearing.
-This temporary permit is usually valid for a limited time, often 7 days.
+• Temporary Permit Valid Until Hearing or Suspension Begins: Upon arrest, you should have received a temporary driving permit.
+This permit allows you to drive until the date of your ALR hearing, or until the suspension officially begins if you do not request a hearing or if the suspension is upheld at the hearing.

 If You Refused Testing

-• Refusal Penalty: Refusing to take a breath or blood test carries a harsher penalty than failing a test.
-In Colorado, refusing a test will result in a longer suspension period, generally ****.
+• Refusal Penalty: Refusing to submit to a breath or blood test carries a significantly harsher penalty than failing the test.
+If you refused testing, your license will be suspended for a longer period.

-• Implied Consent Law in Colorado: Colorado, like most states, operates under an implied consent law.
-This means that by driving on Colorado roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing can result in administrative penalties, regardless of whether you are ultimately convicted of DUI in criminal court.
+• Implied Consent Law in Colorado: Colorado's implied consent law means that by driving on Colorado roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to do so results in administrative penalties.

 The ALR/Administrative Hearing